cqb13/Numby-hack/README.md

-Chat Encryption       || Encrypts messages using a user-provided key Condition Toggle      || Toggles modules based on conditions Confetti              || Changes the color of totem pop particles FloRida               || Makes you spin and look cool Game Settings         || Allows you to change some game settings Ignore Deaths         || Ignores death messages from specific players Jump Helper           || Shows how far you can jump
+Chat Encryption       || Encrypts messages using a user-provided key Condition Toggle      || Toggles modules based on conditions Confetti              || Changes the color of totem pop particles Game Settings         || Allows you to change some game settings Ignore Deaths         || Ignores death messages from specific players Jump Helper           || Shows how far you can jump